guptashraddha2016/Bigmart-Sales-Data-Analysis---Using-ML/README.md

      4. Fourth Model - Remove the Outlier's
           Accuracy of this model is - 0.518376290486479

-     6. Fifth Model - Find the correlation between the columns
+     5. Fifth Model - Find the correlation between the columns Accuracy of this model is - 0.5186525080972919
-  5. Find the accuracy